+February 4 - 16, 2020

+With 7-Night Kenya Pre-tour Ext.

+866.900.1146

+800.426.7781

+520.558.1146

+naturalistjourneys@gmail.com

+www.naturalistjourneys.com

-February 6 - 18, 2018 With 7-Night Kenya Pre-tour Ext.
-866.900.1146 800.426.7781 520.558.1146 naturalistjourneys@gmail.com www.naturalistjourneys.com or find us on Facebook at Naturalist Journeys, LLC viewing possible.
-Many other tours average eight to ten game drives ... ours has 17.
+or find us on Facebook at

+Naturalist Journeys, LLC

+"Our Tanzania journey is impeccably crafted to bring you the finest wildlife viewing possible.
+Many other tours average eight to ten game drives ... ours has at least 17.
 Throughout the journey, you are immersed in the splendor of wildlife, both mammals and birds, and our timing is set for the peak of the great wildebeest migration.
 Because of this timing, we must confirm our tour early; we are there at PRIME time!
 East Africa is still the ultimate safari experience, hands down!"